biointec/jabba/README.md

 Jabba, a hybrid error correction tool for sequencing reads.

-To build Jabba run these commands in the `Jabba` folder:
+To build Jabba run these commands in the `jabba` folder:

 ```bash
 > mkdir -p build